ACCOUNTING FOR THE ASSETS OF AN ESTATE

-The fiduciary of an estate (Executor or Administrator) must give a detailed account of the:
+The Executor or Administrator of an estate must give a detailed account of the:

 assets of the estate received,